rjskr01/LogicalPrograms/README.md

 # LogicalPrograms

-Thus project contains logical thinking programmes created using scala and c# programming languages.
+This project contains logical thinking programmes created using scala and c# programming languages.

 Also shared the performance benchmarks of those programming languages.